JayYeung/Binary-to-ATE/README.md

 # Binary-to-ATE
 Created a Perl program to convert firmware code from binary to ATE (automatic test equipment) code format to streamline test code loading flow for NXP Semiconductors N.V.
 NXP Semiconductors N.V. is a Dutch semiconductor designer and manufacturer which employs approximately 30,000 people in more than 30 countries.

-I have code for both C++ and Perl implementation
+I have code for both Java and Perl implementation

 Task Description:
 DFT function pattern conversion Flow